ajitavdutta/AIML_Capstone_Project/README.md

 # AIML_Capstone_Project
 ## Great Learning Capstone Project - RSNA Pneumonia Detection Challenge

-Penumonia Detection application using Django and Angular.
+Pneumonia Detection application using Django and Angular.

 All coding/implementation contributions and comments are welcome.
 Releases should be ready for deployment otherwise download the code and install dependencies using **pip** and **npm**.